ketaslava/open_audio_tools/README.md

 This project is available under the [GNU GENERAL PUBLIC LICENSE Version 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text)

-Notice of licenses used in the project's technologies:
+Notice of the component's licenses used in this project:

 * Google icons [(Apache 2.0)](https://www.apache.org/licenses/LICENSE-2.0.html)